dcastro-redBorder/rb-autotranslate/README.md

    pip install pyyaml requests
    ```

-3. Paste your api key in the line 102 of the yamlComparer.py script:
+3. Register in DeepL and paste your API key in the line 102 of the yamlComparer.py script:
    ```bash
    "auth_key": "INSERT YOUR API KEY"
    ```